jboss-developer/jboss-eap-quickstarts/kitchensink-html5-mobile/README.md

 Finally, wro4j runs in the compile phase so any standard build command like package, install, etc. will trigger it.
 The plugin is in a profile with an id of "minify" so you will want to specify that profile in your maven build.

-NOTE: You must either specify the default profile for no tests or the arquillian test profile to run tests when minifying to avoid test errors.
+NOTE: By default there are turn off tests so you must use the arquillian test profile to run tests when minifying.
 For example:

     #No Tests
     mvn clean jboss-as:deploy -Pminify